nooku/guides.nooku.org/contribute/write-a-tutorial.md

 ### References

-Give credit where credit is do and share the wealth when it comes to great resources.
+Give credit where credit is do and share the wealth when it comes to great resources!
 List any relevant references your reader may find useful.